metamath/set.mm/CONTRIBUTING.md

 Feel free to approve something others have approved, that makes it clear there's no serious issue.

+*Note*: Reviewers should investigate a commit that changes a `discouraged` file, since this means the commit is doing something that is normally discouraged.
+That doesn't make it wrong, it just means a rationale is needed.

 Once a pull request is approved (other than the person originally proposing the change), any maintainer can merge it, including the approver.